sugarlabs/musicblocks/Debugging.md

 The *Play* button (in top left corner) will run all of the *Start* blocks simultenously.
 (Every Music Blocks project has at least one *Start* block).
-But you can also run an individual stack of code by clicking on the stack.
-This lets you test and debug small sections of code.
+But you can also run an individual stack of code by clicking on a stack.
+This lets you test and debug small sections of code, or, as in the example below, you can play a single voice by clicking on one of the *Start* blocks or single phase by clicking on an *Action* block.

 ![alt tag](https://github.com/walterbender/musicblocks/blob/master/images/startblocks_debug_guide.png "Start blocks")